SEO ROI: What Is the ROI of an SEO Campaign? How to Calculate SEO ROI?

 So what do we expect, on average, from an SEO campaign?
 The expected ROI of SEO is going to vary depending on what, exactly, you’re measuring and who’s doing the calculating.
 Marketing strategies, in general, are considered a great success if you have a 500 percent ROI – in other words, getting back $5 for every $1 you spend.
 ROI for an SEO campaign could be as high as 1,220 percent – or even higher – but if the campaign is mismanaged, you could come up negative.
 Generally, we expect the ROI for any SEO campaign to be roughly positive.
 In other words, you should make back all the money you spent on SEO, assuming you already have a profitable business in place.
 As for the degree of positive ROI you see, that depends on many variables, such as:

-The most basic version of this equation is very simple.
-You simply need to compare the revenue this strategy has generated with the money you've spent on it
+The most basic method to calculate SEO ROI is very simple.
+You simply need to compare the revenue this strategy has generated with the money you've spent on it.

 How many organic visitors are you generating?
 What is your conversion rate for these visitors?
 And what is your customer lifetime value (CLV) among these customers?